rbghks0126/personal-site/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hello, I'm Gyu Hwan.
-I am a Master of Science (Mathematics & Statistics) student at the University of Melbourne.
-I am studying coursework subjects in mathematics, statistics, operations research and machine learning.
-I will also be completing an 18-month research project.
-My current interest is in developing methods to enhance interpretation of non-linear dimension reduction algorithms using Gaussian Processes or Variational Autoencoders.
+Hello, I'm Gyu Hwan (this is my first name).
+I am a Master of Data Science student at the University of Melbourne.
+I am passionate in data science, in particular its applications in cryptocurrencies/financial markets.

-My career interests are in the domains of data analytics, data science and machine learning.
-I hope to work in a field where I can apply my statistical knowledge of machine learning and data analysis to drive powerful and innovative solutions.
+I am also deeply interested in long-term investing.
+I hope to work in a field where I can apply my statistical knowledge of data science techniques in the domain of finance and investment.

 I hope to use this website as a medium to share some of my projects relating to statistics, machine learning, data science.